Always consult a medical doctor or patient care specialist before using lidocaine injections.

 - You have Stokes-Adams syndrome, Wolff-Parkinson-White syndrome, or cardiac block without a pacemaker;

-- You had prior use of amiodarone hydrochloride.
+- You have prior use of amiodarone hydrochloride.

-Lidocaine injection for pregnant and nursing mothers is not expected to be harmful to the unborn baby or infant.
-Consult your doctor or health care professional before having this medication.
+Lidocaine injections for pregnant and nursing mothers are not expected to be harmful to the unborn baby or infant.
+Consult your doctor or health care professional before using this medication.

 Refer to your doctor or pharmacist for guidelines on dosage.
 Do not exceed what they advise.
-Dosage for anesthesia varies depending on the patient and surgical procedure.
-For cardiac arrhythmias, usual dose for adults is 200mg IV slowly over 2 minutes and can be repeated every 4 to 6 hours.
+The usual dose for adults is 200mg IV slowly over 2 minutes and can be repeated every 4 to 6 hours.

 Lidocaine injections can have many possible interactions with other drugs, such as phenothiazines, depressants, or blood pressure medications.
 Let your doctor know if you have heart, thyroid, circulation, or blood disorders.

 Consult your doctor about medications you are taking or existing medical conditions you have before you begin treatment with lidocaine.

 Symptoms of overdose include trouble breathing and passing out.
 These symptoms should be reported to a medical professional.
 If you experience any of these symptoms, seek medical help urgently.

 Some adverse conditions include baldness and dizziness.
 Consult with your doctor about any medications you are taking and any health conditions you have before your treatment with lidocaine.